Nuclear power is generated using Uranium, which

 The rest is U-238, which just sits there getting in

-the way.
 Modern reactors use "enriched" uranium fuel,

 which has a higher proportion of U-235.